zukhra02/Tresenraya/README.md

-# Tresenraya
-Es un modelo del juego de tres en raya
+# This is a model of the "tres en raya" games